ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 * If using the upstream development branch doesn't help, you can edit `pkg.rosinstall` to switch the `version:` of the broken package to other branch, like `windows` or `init_windows`, if it exists.

-* In additions to consuming the upstream repositories, you can check to see if [Microsoft's ms-iot Github organization][ms-iot ros repos] has a fork of that project and is working on a port.
+* In addition to consuming the upstream repositories, you can check to see if [Microsoft's ms-iot Github organization][ms-iot ros repos] has a fork of that project and is working on a port.
   If it does, you can edit `pkg.rosinstall` to point `uri:` to the different fork.

 * For the package not registered to the [ROS distributions][rosdistro], you can manually create a [`.rosinstall`][rosinstall] file to maintain a list of repositories to consume.